Important to build spaces for people with disabilities: Union minister Puri | Science-Environment

 ''Lack of accountability curtails their access to transport services, sanitation, health and education.
 As a result, the most vulnerable populations could get excluded.
 That's why we precisely need universal designs,'' he said.

-Moving to such designs will also help achieve the target under Sustainable Development Goals to provide universal access to safe, inclusive, and accessible green and public spaces to women, children, senior citizens and persons with disabilities by 2030, he said.
+Moving to such designs will also help achieve the target under Sustainable Development Goals to provide universal access to safe, inclusive and accessible green and public spaces to women, children, senior citizens and persons with disabilities by 2030, he added.

+On the occasion, Sagar in Madhya Pradesh and Belagavi in Karnataka were awarded for their innovative solutions to issues concerning women's safety and quality education for low-income families, respectively ''I was pleased to see that two cities under the Smart City Mission have developed solutions (to challenges) that are being implemented.
+While Belagavi has developed a comprehensive tool for education and literacy for low-income families, Sagar has developed a 'Nirbhaya App' to enhance women's safety,'' Puri said.

 Recalling the use of technology in handling the Covid situation better, he said the Integrated Command and Control Centres (ICCC) under the Smart City Mission served as war rooms and also played a vital role in the incubation of smart solutions.